kamlesh-microsoft/msteams-app-rewardsandrecognition/Wiki/Deployment-Guide.md

 * We recommend creating a new resource group.

-* The resource group location MUST be in a datacenter that supports: Application Insights; and Azure Search.
+* The resource group location MUST be in a data center that supports: Application Insights; and Azure Search.
 For an up-to-date list, click [here](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=logic-apps,cognitive-services,search,monitor), and select a region where the following services are available:

 * Application Insights